-Formerly known as the “American Association of Retired Persons,” AARP is a well-known organization that has become a recognized name in the life insurance industry, particularly in the realm of funeral insurance.
-However, it is important to note that AARP is not an insurance provider itself.
+Formerly known as the “American Association of Retired Persons,” AARP is a well-known organization that has become a recognized name in the life insurance industry, particularly funeral insurance.
+However, it is important to note that AARP is not an insurance provider.

-Rather, AARP is an interest group that boasts over 38 million members and has enough marketing power to negotiate partnerships with businesses in a variety of industries, including the insurance sector.
+Instead, AARP is an interest group with over 38 million members and enough marketing power to negotiate partnerships with businesses in various industries, including the insurance sector.

-In the past, AARP membership was exclusively available to individuals aged 50 or older, but now it is open to any adult willing to pay the monthly membership fee and take advantage of the benefits that come with it, including access to AARP-branded life insurance.
+In the past, AARP membership was exclusively available to individuals aged 50 or older.
+Still, now it is open to any adult willing to pay the monthly membership fee and take advantage of the benefits that come with it, including access to AARP-branded life insurance.

 New York Life underwrites life insurance policies sold under the AARP brand, leveraging AARP’s reputation and extensive membership among older individuals.
 New York Life compensates AARP for the right to market insurance under the AARP name and for AARP’s help in promoting the offered insurance.

-While AARP policies do require membership in the organization, premiums are often more affordable compared to policies purchased directly from New York Life.
+While AARP policies require membership, premiums are often more affordable than those purchased directly from New York Life.

 New York Life, the underwriter of AARP-branded life insurance, is a long-standing mutual insurance company with a solid reputation for financial stability.
 AM Best, a well-known rating agency, has given New York Life a rating of A++, placing it among the highest-rated insurance companies in the United States.

 Below, we have listed NY Life/AARP’s ratings from some of the most respected agencies;